 - Drone Research Network, co-founder

-- XR4ALL – Moving the European XR tech industry forward (EU Horizon 2020), member
+- XR4Europe – Moving the European XR tech industry forward, member

 - Gesellschaft für Medienwissenschaft (GfM), member

-Moritz held academic positions at the Cluster of Excellence »Image Knowledge Gestaltung.
-An Interdisciplinary Laboratory«at Humboldt University Berlin, where he was part of the research team Image & Action (Bild & Handlung), the Collegium for the Advanced Study of »Picture Act and Embodiment« at Humboldt University Berlin, the »Post Media Lab« at the Center for Digital Cultures at Leuphana University Lüneburg and the Institute for Arts and Media at the University of Potsdam.
+Moritz held academic positions at Charité – Universitätsmedizin Berlin, where he received his PhD with a thesis on extended reality in surgery, at the University of Arts and Design Karlsruhe, the Cluster of Excellence »Image Knowledge Gestaltung.
+An Interdisciplinary Laboratory« at Humboldt University Berlin, where he was part of the research team Image & Action (Bild & Handlung), the Collegium for the Advanced Study of »Picture Act and Embodiment« at Humboldt University Berlin, the »Post Media Lab« at the Center for Digital Cultures at Leuphana University Lüneburg and the Institute for Arts and Media at the University of Potsdam.
 He has been a member of the research training group »Visibility and Visual Production: Hybrid Forms of Iconic Knowledge« at the University of Potsdam and the University of Applied Sciences Potsdam.
-Moritz holds a master’s degree in European Media Studies and a bachelor’s degree in Media and Communication Studies.
+Besides his PhD in medical science Moritz holds a master’s degree in European Media Studies and a bachelor’s degree in Media and Communication Studies.

 Image credit: Jonas Fehrenberg, free for non-profit and academic uses (CC BY-NC-ND 4.0)